National Museum of the United States Air Force: Exhibits and collections

 The museum is divided into galleries that cover broad historic trends in military aviation.
 These are further broken down into exhibits that detail specific historical periods and display aircraft in historical context.

 The museum's collection contains many rare aircraft of historical or technological importance, and various memorabilia and artifacts from the history and development of aviation.
 Among them is the Apollo 15 Command Module Endeavour which orbited the Moon 74 times in 1971, one of four surviving Convair B-36 Peacemakers, the only surviving North American XB-70 Valkyrie and Bockscar—the Boeing B-29 Superfortress that dropped the Fat Man atomic bomb on Nagasaki during the last days of World War II.

 In 2010, the museum launched its 360-degree Virtual Tour, allowing most aircraft and exhibits to be viewed online.

 In 2018, the Boeing B-17F Memphis Belle was placed on permanent public display in the World War II Gallery.
 The aircraft and its crew became iconic symbols of the heavy bomber crews and support personnel who helped defeat Nazi Germany.

 Presidential aircraft

 The museum has several Presidential aircraft, including those used by Franklin D. Roosevelt, Harry Truman, and Dwight D. Eisenhower.
 The centerpiece of the presidential aircraft collection is SAM 26000, a modified Boeing 707 known as a VC-137C, used regularly by presidents John F. Kennedy, Lyndon B. Johnson, and Richard Nixon.
-This aircraft took President and Mrs. Kennedy to Dallas on 22 November 1963—the day of the President's assassination.
+This aircraft took President Kennedy and Mrs. Kennedy to Dallas on 22 November 1963—the day of the President's assassination.
 Vice President Johnson was sworn in as president aboard it shortly after the assassination, and the aircraft then carried Kennedy's body back to Washington, D.C.
 It became the backup presidential aircraft after Nixon's first term.
 It was temporarily removed from display on 5 December 2009, repainted and returned to display on President's Day in 2010.

 All presidential aircraft are now displayed in the Presidential Gallery, in the fourth building.